Get ready to feel the sand beneath your toes and bask in the sun, all while tasting fresh flavours and enjoying Canada’s warmest saltwater beaches.

 For cycling enthusiasts, the Acadian Peninsula has a unique experience in store: the Véloroute de la Péninsule acadienne (VPA).
 It boasts an impressive 140 paved kilometers (over 600 km if you count connecting roads and its 14 circuits) which will lead you across narrow coastlines, inland villages, and lively fishing ports.

-No matter how many wheels take you to your destination, be sure to set aside a few hours for a trip to Aquarium NB in Shippagan.
-Here you’ll find more than 1,000 aquatic specimens and fascinating experiences like the touch tank and the harbour seal’s meal (set your watch daily, 11 am and 4 pm!)
+No matter how many wheels take you to your destination, be sure to set aside a few hours for a family visit to Aquarium NB in Shippagan.
+Here you’ll see over 1,000 marine species, touch fascinating sea creatures in the interactive tank, and watch the harbour seals' meal (daily at 11 am and 4 pm).

-You can’t truly have experienced the Acadian Peninsula without visiting the Village Historique Acadien.
-This living museum is built around a 2.2 km circuit bordered with about 40 historic buildings inhabited by fully bilingual interpretive guides who portray the daily lives of the Acadian people from 1770 to 1949.
+You can’t truly have experienced the Acadian Peninsula without visiting the Acadian Historical Village.
+This living history site takes you on a journey through Acadian lives from 1770 to 1949, with over 40 historic buildings brought to life by costumed and fully bilingual interpreters.
 If you like history, the Tracadie Historical Museum, the Acadian Museum in Caraquet and the Founding Cultures Museum in Grande-Anse are also worth a visit.

 Road Trip Eats